CrunchyData/postgres-operator-client/docs/content/reference/pgo_backup.md

 Backup allows you to backup a PostgreSQL cluster either by using the current "spec.backups.pgbackrest.manual" settings on the PostgreSQL cluster or by using flags to write your settings.
-Overwriting those settings requires the --force-conflicts flag.
+Overwriting those settings may require the --force-conflicts flag.

 ### RBAC Requirements